Before you head out the door, read these healthy habits for sun safety

 If the dehydration is severe, it’s time to see a doctor or go to the emergency room.

-Remember these tips when you head outside and enjoy the sunshine safely this summer.
+Remember to protect your skin, stay hydrated and plan ahead when you head outside to enjoy the sunshine this summer.